Skip to main content

 • time-to-first-insert: Many storages run lazy, so it makes no sense to compare the time which is required to create a database with collections.
 Instead we measure the time-to-first-insert which is the whole timespan from database creation until the first single document write is done.

-• insert 200 documents: Insert 200 documents with a single bulk-insert operation.
+• insert documents (bulk): Insert 500 documents with a single bulk-insert operation.

-• find 1200 documents by id: Here we fetch 100% of the stored documents with a single findByIds() call.
+• find documents by id (bulk): Here we fetch 100% of the stored documents with a single findByIds() call.

-• find 300x4 documents by query: Here we fetch 100% of the stored documents with a 4 find() calls that run in parallel.
+• find documents by query: Here we fetch all of the stored documents with a 4 find() calls that run in parallel.
+Each fetching 25% of the documents.

-• count 1200 documents: Counts 100% of the stored documents with a single count() call.
+• count documents: Counts 100% of the stored documents with a single count() call.
+Here we measure 4 runs at once to have a higher number that is easier to compare.

 Browser based Storages Performance Comparison